 - 300 g/ 10.6 oz/ 2 cups frozen peas

 - a small bunch of fresh parsley

-Add the potatoes, canned tomatoes and vegetable broth and stir well.
+- Add the potatoes, canned tomatoes, vegetable broth and stir well.
 Turn the heat to low, cover the pot and simmer for about 15 minutes or until the potatoes are almost cooked through.

 Different brands of curry paste can taste differently and can be hotter or milder.
-Make sure you know how hot the brand you use is, and use it accordingly.
+Use according to your taste.